parcio/haura/docs/src/rfc/1-pivotkey.md

 possible as with reconstruction of subtrees paths may be shifted around.
 With Pivot Keys these will result in a failed search indicating an outdated key.
 Currently the only advantage this method would have to the Pivot Key method is that the size can be expected to remain comparatively low, with 5 bytes for each element in the search path.
-A restriction of key size as discussed in [Issue](https://github.com/julea-io/haura/issues/12) could solve this problem and is already in discussion.
+A restriction of key size as discussed in [the corresponding issue](https://github.com/julea-io/haura/issues/12) could solve this problem and is already in discussion.